How to specify ACM

 The problem: Without clear parameters for what you expect from your products, you may get stuck with materials that just don’t perform.

 The solution: Ask and you shall receive.
 It isn’t enough to say that panels should have 10-year warranties and their paint finishes should be warrantied for 20 years.
 Warranties aren’t just about time, they are also about performance.
-Specify that warranties cover panels repaired or replaced in situ; that paint should not exceed a ΔE5, chalking at no more than 8, gloss loss no more than 40 percent.
+Specify a repair and replace warranty; that paint should not exceed a ΔE5, chalking at no more than 8, gloss loss no more than 40 percent.

 A specification should be an encompassing document, made to clearly articulate what an architect expects from his or her building.
 The document should function as a road map to bring that vision to life.
 Use these tips to create a better spec.